G4S plc UK DK : Director/PDMR Shareholding () | aktiencheck.de

 N/A GBP - Pound Sterling

-1. Details of PDMR / person closely associated with them ('PCA') a) Name Martin Alvarez - PDMR 2.
+1. Details of PDMR / person closely associated with them ('PCA') a) Name Martin Alvarez 2.
 Reason for Notification

 a) Position/status Regional President - Latin America b) Initial notification/ amendment